Abstract

 Interaction with microcircuitry

 Pyramidal neurons are embedded in a cortical column where they are sparsely connected amongst themselves and densely connected with local interneurons.
-The dense connectivity with interneurons is crucial for the generation of local beta and gamma rhythms [21; 22].
+The dense connectivity with interneurons is crucial for the generation of local beta and gamma rhythms [21, 22].
 How might this circuitry interact with the differential regulation of dendritic integration by beta and gamma?

-Interneuron specializations and rhythmic timescales
+Interneuron specializations and rhythm timescales

-Lastly, it is worth considering why beta and gamma rhythms are mediated by different types of interneurons.
-One view is that the relative timing of their rhythms arises from the electrotonic timescales of their feedback inhibition; SOM cells target distal dendrites and thus produce a slower inhibitory feedback signal, versus the rapid perisomatic inhibition of PV cells.
-And when it comes to explaining the emergence of PING rhythms at different timescales, this story is sufficient, but incomplete.
+Lastly, it is worth considering why beta and gamma rhythms are primarily mediated by different types of interneurons (but see [24]).
+One possibility is that the differing pace merely arises from the electrotonic timescales of their feedback inhibition; SOM cells target distal dendrites and thus produce a slower inhibitory feedback signal, versus PV cells delivering rapid perisomatic inhibition.
+Indeed, we found that swapping the cellular compartments receiving beta and gamma rhythmic inhibition impaired their effectiveness and lowered overall excitability.

 Conclusion

 For the most part, the study of beta and gamma rhythms has focused on their correlation with task-related events and entrainment of neuronal firing.
-Fundamentally, these effects derive from their influence on synaptic integration, which has multiple stages, from modulating the post-synaptic response, inducing a dendritic spike, and triggering an action potential.
+Fundamentally, these effects derive from their influence on neuronal integration, which has multiple stages, from modulating the post-synaptic response, inducing a dendritic spike, and triggering an action potential.
 Since beta and gamma rhythms differentially impacted these processes, this invites a reappraisal of their role in coding and communication, along with unveiling a new hypothesis space for understanding their function.

 Methods

-We adapted a previously published model of a L5 pyramidal neuron [1; 2] to the Brain Modeling Toolkit [3] format to facilitate reproducibility.
-This open-source software utilized NEURON 7.7 [4] with an integration time step of 0.1 ms for simulating the membrane potential.
+We adapted a previously published model of a L5 pyramidal neuron [12, 88] to the Brain Modeling Toolkit [89] format to facilitate reproducibility.
+This open-source software utilized NEURON 7.7 [90] with an integration time step of 0.1 ms for simulating the membrane potential.
 We added synapses and designed inputs in accordance with the literature to study synaptic integration in vivo.
-Details of the passive membrane properties and active conductances are only described briefly (full details can be found in [2]).
+Details of the passive membrane properties and active conductances are only described briefly (full details can be found in [88]).
 Our focus here is on describing the enhancements we incorporated to mimic in vivo features in the model neuron.

 L5 pyramidal cell compartmental model

-Briefly, the cell was built on a morphological reconstruction of a L5 pyramidal tract neuron and included 10 active Hodgkin-Huxley conductances with kinetics taken from the literature [2].
 These channels were a fast-inactivating Na+ current (INaT), persistent Na+ current (INaP), non-specific cation current (Ih), muscarinic K+ current (Im), slow inactivating K+ current (IKp), fast inactivating K+ current (IKt), fast non-inactivating K+ current (IKv3.1), high voltage-activated Ca2+ current (ICa_HVA), low voltage-activated Ca2+ current (ICa_LVA), and Ca2+ activated K+ current (ISK).
 The somatic compartments contained all of these channels except Im.
 Both the apical and basal dendrite compartments contained ICa_LVA, ICa_HVA, ISK, IKv3.1, INaT, Im, and Ih.
 The membrane capacitance was set to 1 μF/cm2 for the soma and axon and 2 μF/cm2 for the basal and apical dendrites to correct for dendritic spine area.
-Axial resistance was set to 100 W-cm and leak reversal potential was -90 mV.
+Axial resistance was set to 100 W-cm and leak reversal potential was −90 mV.

 Divergence, probability of transmission, and functional clustering

-Experimental studies indicate that each presynaptic excitatory neuron forms 2-8 synapses with its pyramidal partners, with a release probability between 0.16 and 0.9 [5].
-Further, the 2-8 synaptic contacts occur over a span of 20-100 μm [6]).
+Experimental studies indicate that each presynaptic excitatory neuron forms 2-8 synapses with its pyramidal partners, with a release probability between 0.16 and 0.9 [91].
+Further, the 2-8 synaptic contacts occur over a span of 20-100 μm [92]).
 We constrained our model to have these properties.
-In addition, since synapses may cluster on dendritic branches such that functional presynaptic cell assemblies activate the same branch within 5-10 μm [7; 8], we forced synapses coming from the same presynaptic cell assembly to cluster in this way.
-In summary, a single presynaptic input fiber could have 2-8 synapses, drawn from a uniform distribution with a release probability between 0.16 and 0.9, also drawn from a uniform distribution [5].
+In addition, since synapses may cluster on dendritic branches such that functional presynaptic cell assemblies activate the same branch within 5-10 μm [93, 94], we forced synapses coming from the same presynaptic cell assembly to cluster in this way.
+In summary, a single presynaptic input fiber could have 2-8 synapses, drawn from a uniform distribution with a release probability between 0.16 and 0.9, also drawn from a uniform distribution 91].
 And the synapses from a functional group formed clusters within 5-10μm on the same dendritic branch over a span of 100 μm.

 Synaptic conductances